intel/he-toolkit/README.md

 ### Docker build (Recommended)
 The **recommended** method is to use the Docker build and installation which builds the toolkit in its entirety including all HE libraries in a self-contained docker container running Ubuntu 20.04.
+This can be built through the `hekit` command `hekit docker-build`.
 See [here](docker) for a detailed description on the usage and components of this build.

 ### System build of toolkit's HE components
 Alternatively, one can build the toolkit's HE components using the following commands

 ```bash
 cd <path/to/toolkit>/he-samples